Dimensions of affine Deligne-Lusztig varieties: a new approach via labeled folded alcove walks and root operators: The varieties and

 In this section we complete the proof of Theorem~\ref{Shrunken} in the introduction.
 We also prove Theorem~\ref{ForwardShift} as Theorem~\ref{thm:relabel shift}, and prove Theorem~\ref{NonemptyDim} as Theorem~\ref{ArbitraryNonemptyDim}.
 Theorem~\ref{Shrunken} is obtained by combining the main results from Section~\ref{sec:Xx1ShrunkenDominant} with the main results in this section, which are Theorems~\ref{thm:relabel shift},~\ref{ArbitraryNonemptyDim}, ~\ref{bDomDimw0}, and~\ref{bDomDim}.
 As in Section~\ref{sec:Xx1ShrunkenDominant}, we provide separate statements for alcoves in the $w_0$ position.
 We remark that many of our proofs in this section use the explicit constructions of Section~\ref{sec:Construction}.

 We first in Section~\ref{sec:Translations} use ``forward-shifting" of galleries to establish Theorem~\ref{thm:relabel shift}.
 We then apply Theorem~\ref{thm:relabel shift} to prove Theorem~\ref{ArbitraryNonemptyDim} in Section~\ref{sec:Xxb}.
 After this, we restrict attention to the shrunken dominant Weyl chamber $\Cfs$.
 We prove Theorem~\ref{bDomDimw0}, which pertains to alcoves in the $w_0$ position in $\Cfs$, in Section~\ref{sec:Xxbw0}.
 Our proofs of this result are entirely constructive and we obtain an equality concerning dimensions.
 Theorem~\ref{bDomDim}, which gives an upper bound on dimension for arbitrary alcoves in the shrunken Weyl chamber, is established in Section~\ref{sec:DimShrunkenDom}.
-Finally in Section~\ref{sec:obstructions} we describe obstructions we have found to obtaining constructive proofs for general alcoves, and state a question whose answer would be a significant step towards obtaining further constructions.
+In Section~\ref{sec:obstructions} we describe obstructions we have found to obtaining constructive proofs for general alcoves, and state a question whose answer would be a significant step towards obtaining further constructions.
+Finally, in Section~\ref{sec:MV-GL-LS}, we discuss some relationships between galleries, root operators, crystals, and MV-cycles.